nextflow-io/nextflow/docs/config.rst

-file                Trace file name (default: ``trace.txt``). sep                 Character used to separate values in each row (default: ``\t``). raw                 When ``true`` turns on raw number report generation i.e. date and time are reported as milliseconds and memory as number of bytes
+file                Trace file name (default: ``trace.txt``). sep                 Character used to separate values in each row (default: ``\t``). raw                 When ``true`` turns on raw number report generation i.e. date and time are reported as milliseconds and memory as number of bytes overwrite           When ``true`` overwrites an existing trace file instead of rolling it.
 ================== ================

 The above options can be used by prefixing them with the ``trace`` scope or surrounding them by curly